Who is BlueOregon?

 Jake Oken-Berg

-Jake Oken-Berg is lead singer and pianist for the Portland, OR pop/rock quintet The Retrofits.
+Jake Oken-Berg is a professional musician currently touring with his self-tilted Jake Oken-Berg Band.
 He is a native Oregonian and graduated from Lincoln High School where he was editor of the Cardinal Times and one of Oregon's top track runners.
 In 2000 at age 19, Jake ran for Mayor of Portland, finishing 2nd out of 17 candidates with 27% of the vote and nearly forcing the incumbent mayor into a runoff.
 Jake graduated with a degree in Politics from Pomona College in Claremont, CA where he was elected Student Body President his senior year.
-A C-SPAN viewer since age 8, Jake enjoys tormenting his bandmates with his observations on national and world politics.
-Jake is currently on tour in support of The Retrofits' debut album "Away From Here" which has received mention in SPIN Magazine and The Oregonian.
-Until February 2007, he served as Special Assistant to U.S. Senator Ron Wyden.
+Jake worked as a policy analyst for the Oregon Business Council from 2002-05, special assistant to U.S. Senator Ron Wyden from 2005-2007, and is an Oregon Bus Project board member.
+A C-SPAN viewer since age 8, Jake now enjoys tormenting his bandmates with his observations on local, national and international politics.>runoff.
+Jake graduated with a degree in Politics from Pomona College in Claremont, CA where he was elected Student Body President his senior year.
+Jake worked as a policy analyst for the Oregon Business Council from 2002-05, special assistant to U.S. Senator Ron Wyden from 2005-2007, and is an Oregon Bus Project board member.
+A C-SPAN viewer since age 8, Jake now enjoys tormenting his bandmates with his observations on local, national and international politics.

 Jon Perr